-Program interns will be most involved with the day to day management and maintenance of our Center, and will work closely with the Program & Exhibition Manager, Artistic Director as well as other program, communications, administrative staff.
+Program & Engagement interns will be most involved with the day to day operations and visitor experience, and will work closely with the Program & Engagement Director, Exhibition Manager, Artistic Director as well as other program, communications, administrative staff.

-Tasks and positions may include, but are not limited to: · Exhibitions: assist with planning exhibitions, opening receptions, film screenings and other visual arts related programming. · Administrative: learn and assist with basic office tasks, and work with the different programs in our organization (how to update our website, setup an event online, input data and emails to CCC database, edit flyers and other promotional materials). · Communications: work in marketing, outreach, and social media campaigns; promoting events and exhibitions; developing content for newsletters and our website. · Gallery: get trained in gallery operations and be the public face of the Center.
-Greet visitors, take calls, make sales, and learn about each exhibition. · Programs: coordinate, develop, and maintain our educational and visual arts programs; serve as a liaison between teachers, docents, artists, and the public. · Membership: learn about development, maintaining membership and donor database. · Events: assist in planning and coordinating logistics for small and large-scale events. · Outreach: assist in community outreach and liaison to the community.
+Tasks and positions may include, but are not limited to: · Exhibitions: assist with planning exhibitions, opening receptions, film screenings and other visual arts related programming. · Administrative: learn and assist with basic office tasks, and work with the different programs in our organization (how to update our website, setup an event online, input data and emails to CCC database, edit flyers and other promotional materials). · Communications: work in marketing, outreach, and social media campaigns; promoting events and exhibitions; developing content for newsletters and our website. · Visitor Engagement: get trained in gallery operations and be a public ambassador to deeply engage visitors with art, culture, and education.
+Create a visitor experience and learn about each exhibition. · Programs & Public Dialogue: coordinate, develop, and maintain our educational and visual arts programs; serve as a liaison between teachers, docents, artists, and the public. · Membership: learn about development, maintaining membership and donor database. · Events: assist in planning and coordinating logistics for small and large-scale events. · Outreach: assist in community outreach and liaison to the community.

 Commitment: · Interns must commit a minimum of 15-20 hours per week for minimum 3 months.
-School credit required. · Program volunteers are asked to volunteer 6-15 hours per week.
+School credit required for internship. · Program volunteers are asked to volunteer minimum 2 days in office or 15 hours per week.